kamranahmedse/driver.js/readme.md

 ### Positioning the Popover – [Demo](http://kamranahmed.info/driver#single-element-with-popover-position)

-By default, driver automatically finds the suitable position for the popover and displays it, you can override it using `position` property
+By default, driver automatically finds the suitable position for the popover and displays it.
+You can override it using `position` property.

 ```javascript
 const driver = new Driver();